-Cardboard is designed to be recycled and reused but this must be done properly for cardboard to be sustainable.
+Cardboard is designed to be recycled and reused, but this must be done correctly for cardboard to be sustainable.
 Here is the guide to help you prepare cardboard boxes for recycling.

 1. Remove Packaging Materials

-Remove any packing materials from inside the cardboard box, such as packing peanuts or Styrofoam.
-It is also recommended but not required to remove any labels and/or packing tape from the cardboard box.
+Remove any packing materials inside the cardboard box, such as packing peanuts or Styrofoam.
+Removing any labels and/or packing tape from the cardboard box is also recommended but not required.

-If a product came in a combination of plastic and cardboard, you will want to remove all the plastic and recycle that separately.
+If a product comes in a combination of plastic and cardboard, you will want to remove all the plastic and recycle that separately.

 2. Collapse and Flatten Boxes

-Flattening your cardboard is important because it conserves space within local or shared recycling bins and the collection vehicles used to pick up cardboard waste.
+Flattening your cardboard is essential because it conserves space within local or shared recycling bins and the collection vehicles used to pick up cardboard waste.

 3. Check for Food-Soiled Parts

-It is important to remove any part of the cardboard that has food-soiled stains.
-For example, if you have a pizza box, you will need to remove any part of the cardboard that has oil stains, as they are not recyclable.
+Removing any part of the cardboard with food-soiled stains is important.
+For example, if you have a pizza box, you must remove any part of the cardboard with oil stains, as they are not recyclable.
 Unfortunately, oil and grease damage the cardboard and prevent it from being recyclable.

 4. Keep Cardboard Boxes Dry

-When storing cardboard to prepare for recycling, it is very important that it is kept dry.
+When storing cardboard to prepare for recycling, it must be kept dry.
 Wet cardboard cannot be recycled because it manipulates the fibers, which makes it heavy and undesirable to paper mills and recycling facilities.

 5. Ready to Recycle